tm2space/HDRM/README.md

 ### Step 1: Manufacturing of Parts

 - **Mechanical Parts:**
-  - Fabricate all mechanical components as per the technical drawings in `Mechanical/PDF/` (e.g., [H-Base](Mechanical/PDF/SP-RMH-001%20v2.pdf), [H-Cover](Mechanical/PDF/SP-RMH-003.pdf), [H-Slider](Mechanical/PDF/SP-RMH-005%20v1.pdf), [H-Spring](Mechanical/PDF/SP-RMH-004.pdf), [H-Bush](Mechanical/PDF/SP-RHM-006%20v2.pdf), [H-nut](Mechanical/PDF/SP-RMH-002.pdf)).
+  - Fabricate all mechanical components as per the technical drawings in `Mechanical/Part Drawings/` (e.g., [H-Base](Mechanical/PDF/SP-RMH-001%20v2.pdf), [H-Cover](Mechanical/PDF/SP-RMH-003.pdf), [H-Slider](Mechanical/PDF/SP-RMH-005%20v1.pdf), [H-Spring](Mechanical/PDF/SP-RMH-004.pdf), [H-Bush](Mechanical/PDF/SP-RHM-006%20v2.pdf), [H-nut](Mechanical/PDF/SP-RMH-002.pdf)).
   - Use high-tolerance [CNC milling machining](https://en.wikipedia.org/wiki/CNC_milling) for all parts to ensure precise fits and reliable operation.
-Tolerances should match those specified in the drawings (maximum ±0.05 mm for critical features).
+Tolerances should match those specified in the drawings.
-  - Use the [3D models](Mechanical/STEP/) in `Mechanical/STEP/` for reference and [CAM programming](https://en.wikipedia.org/wiki/Computer-aided_manufacturing).
+  - Use the [3D models](Mechanical/3D CAD/) in `Mechanical/3D CAD/` for reference and [CAM programming](https://en.wikipedia.org/wiki/Computer-aided_manufacturing).
   - Recommended material: [Aluminum 6061 T6](https://en.wikipedia.org/wiki/6061_aluminium_alloy) for all parts except the H-nut, which should be made from [stainless steel (SS)](https://en.wikipedia.org/wiki/Stainless_steel).
 - **PCB:**
   - Manufacture the PCB using the [Gerber files](https://en.wikipedia.org/wiki/Gerber_format) in `Hardware/Horizontal_HDRM_V1 - Gerbers.zip`.
 Gerber files are standard manufacturing files for PCBs—simply send them to any PCB fabrication service.
-  - Use the schematic and layout in the [KiCad](https://kicad.org/) project (`Hardware/HDRM-kicad files.zip`) for reference.
-KiCad is a free, open-source tool for viewing and editing electronic designs.
+  - Use the schematic and layout in the Altium project (`Hardware/EDA Files`) for reference.
 - **Electronics:**
   - Procure all electronic components as listed in the [Bill of Materials (BOM)](Hardware/electronics%20BOM.xls`).
 The BOM is a spreadsheet listing all required parts, quantities, and recommended suppliers.